To Understand Representation of Layer-aware Sequence Encoders as Multi-order-graph: Proposed Explanation and Modeling Method

+A simple directed graph that uses vertexes for words and edges for relationships between words can reflect the representation of a sentence.
+However, it is difficult to represent graph structures because there are multiple edges between the same two vertexes for various structures, while a simple directed graph has only one edge between two vertexes.
+Furthermore, a simple directed graph is also tough to record the generation of graph structures.

-In graph theory, a directed multigraph (or pseudograph) is a graph has multiple parallel edges, and these edges have the same end nodes.
-Two vertices may be connected by more than one directed edge.
-In fact, multigraph is enough to reflect representation generated by model after encoding, while definition of edge cannot reflect relationship between subgraphs and the process of generation.
-In this paper, we propose a multigraph called multi-order-graph (MoG) for representation of input, which defines edges to reflect relationship between nodes more accurately.
+In graph theory, a directed multigraph (or pseudograph) is a graph in which more than one directed edge connects two vertexes.
+In this section, we introduce a multigraph called Multi-order-Graph (MoG) for representation of the input, which defines edges to reflect the relationship between representations more comprehensively.